 Meaning and contribution

-As building cannot function without the correct plumbing, the work of a plumber is incredibly meaningful for all of us.
-Their work makes a huge contribution to society, by aiding the building of many new homes.
+As buildings cannot function without the correct plumbing, the work of a plumber is incredibly meaningful for all of us.
+Their work makes a huge contribution to society by aiding the building of many new homes.

 Plumbers tend to work for themselves as independent contractors, for plumbing companies, in a factory or industrial setting, for gas companies, or they may be employed by construction companies or builders.
 Regardless of where they work, they tend to work full time.

 They may also routinely work long hours when projects are nearing completion or during economic boom times when the demand for new construction intensifies.
 Evening, holiday and weekend hours are often necessary, as plumbing specialists are routinely on-call for emergency repairs.
 This means that at certain points, plumbing doesn’t offer the best life fit.

 One of the most important ways to ensure you will thrive as a plumber is to be physically fit and strong, as their work is often physically demanding.
 Those who can work well as part of a team and communicate will with others are likely to thrive as plumbers, as the work is often team focused and involves communicating with other construction workers and clients.
 Finally, the ability to pay attention to detail is essential, as a plumber will have to closely follow instructions and blueprints.

 Who will struggle in this career?